This post may contain affiliate links. Please read our disclosure policy.

 slow cooked pork ragu on top of tagliatelle in a white bowl with garlic bread

-This recipe makes enough for 6-8 people, and it freezes well.
-So it's a great recipe to eat half and then freeze the other half for a quick dinner another time.
+The recipe makes enough for 6–8 and it freezes beautifully, so enjoy half now and save the rest for a speedy dinner another night, future you with thank you.

 Ingredients for slow cooked pork ragu on a wooden table